Design, production, glaze formulation, firing, shipping, emailing…

 I largely wheel throw and slab build my work out of stoneware or porcelain.
 I make a variety of my own tools to meet the exact needs of my processes.
 Wheel thrown pieces are always trimmed, sometimes altered, and are often quite precise.
 Hand built slab works are more heavily composed and textured, sometimes showing seams and joints to highlight their constructed form.
 Both styles are often reverently nodding to the artisan influence of pre-industrial designs.

-I fire to cone 6 oxidation in electric kilns, which I find to be both practical and versatile.
-I mix my own glazes and do extensive testing to get just the right glaze for the form and function of my works.
+I mainly fire to cone 6 oxidation in electric kilns, which I find to be both practical and versatile.
+As time allows, I work with other artists to do small specialty batches in atmospheric firings using gas or wood.
+I mix my own glazes and conduct extensive testing to get just the right glaze for the form and function of my works.
 The resulting pieces are sturdy, usable, food safe, and lead-free.